Sven Sester: Political career

 In 1999, Sester joined Pro Patria and Res Publica Union.
 From 2002 to 2003, he was deputy chairman of the financial committee in Tallinn city council.
 From 2003 to 2007, as a member of Riigikogu he was deputy chairman of the economic affairs committee.
 In 2009 he worked in the economic affairs committee and then became chairman of the financial committee of parliament.
 He serves as a board member of his party.

 In 2015 parliamentary election, Sester lost his seat in the parliament.
 There was confusion over the results, as after the initial vote count, fellow IRL candidate Viktoria Ladõnskaja was ahead Sester by one vote, but the recount put Sester ahead by one vote.
 Ladõnskaja asked for a second recount, which ended up with 1,393 votes for Ladõnskaja and 1,392 for Sester.

-On April 9, 2015, Sester was nominated the Minister of Finance in Taavi Rõivas' second cabinet.
+On April 9, 2015, Sester was nominated as Minister of Finance in Taavi Rõivas' second cabinet.